How to Build a House Extension

 Different building regulations may apply if your original house is in an area of outstanding natural beauty or requires a listed building consent.

-Some people successfully build their own house extensions.
-As with designing your extension, a quick internet search may provide lots of ideas on how to build a house extension.
+Some people successfully build their house extensions.
+As with designing your extension, a quick internet search may provide many ideas on building a house extension.

-In reality, people who successfully extend their homes themselves usually have experience as a building contractor or project manager.
+In reality, people who successfully extend their homes usually have experience as building contractors or project managers.

-Knowing how to build adequate foundations or how to join an extension to a house requires a high level of knowledge and expertise if you want to avoid problems with the building inspector.
+Knowing how to build adequate foundations or join an extension to a house requires a high level of knowledge and expertise if you want to avoid problems with the building inspector.

-There is also a time and inconvenience factor.
-Extending your house could take months, causing disruption and possibly some frustration from other family members during the extension process.
+There are also time and inconvenience factors.
+Extending your house could take months, causing disruption and possibly frustration from other family members during the extension process.

 Compare this with the experience of PCL customers who can move into their beautiful extension within weeks.